Everything You Need To Know About Apple News+ in 2023

 Apple News+: What Devices Does It Work On?

 Apple News+ works on any Mac running macOS 10.14.4 or later and any iPad, iPhone, or iPod touch running iOS 12.2 or later.
+So it works on Macs, iPhones, iPads, and iPod touches.
+Apple News is also available on the Apple Watch.

 Apple News+: How Much Does It Cost?